User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Methods

 We recruited \numberusers participants via Prolific\footnote{https://www.prolific.com/} and collected responses through Qualtrics\footnote{https://www.qualtrics.com/} between April 29 and July 23, 2024.
 The study protocol was approved by the IRB of one of our affiliations~\footnote{Aalborg University} and all data collection and processing were carried in accordance with GDPR.
 We paid participants \pounds{5} for an estimated response time of 30 minutes; the mean response time was 24:06 minutes.
 We configured Prolific to recruit participants from a list of countries with the intent of enriching the diversity of perspectives in the data.
 We chose six of the countries with the largest participant pool.

 Participants came from the United Kingdom (110), Spain (26), Germany (19), the United States (14), France (13), and Ireland (7).
 The median age was 33 (range: 18-73 years), with 108 (57\%) identifying as female, 79 (42\%) as male and 2 (1\%) who preferred not to disclose their sex.
-Participants used the following messaging apps: WhatsApp (178), SMS (170), Instagram (direct messages) (158), Facebook Messenger (154), iMessage (97), Discord (88), Telegram (80), Snapchat (75), Slack (37), RCS (42), Google Chat (31), Other (22), Signal (20), WeChat (11), Kik (10), Wickr (4), Matrix (4), Threema (1), Session (1).
-The messaging apps reported to be used ``very frequently'' were WhatsApp (131 participants), Instagram (direct messages) (40), Facebook Messenger (35), iMessage (25), Discord (16), SMS (14), Snapchat (8), Telegram (7), Slack (6), Other (4), RCS (3), WeChat (1), Google Chat (1).
+We further describe participants in Appendix~\ref{appendix:participants}.